swarmlibs/dockerswarm-monitoring-guide/README.md

 # About

-A Docker Stack deployment for the monitoring suite for Docker Swarm includes (Grafana, Prometheus, Promtail, cAdvisor, Node exporter and Blackbox prober exporter)
+A comprehensive guide to Docker Swarm monitoring with Prometheus Stack.

 ## Install